LucienHH/Storehaus/README.md

 #### Gaming Commands

+`compat` Find out if a game is backwards compatible on Xbox One or Xbox Series X devices.

 `gameinfo`  Get general information of a particular game.

 `gamereview` Read a review and score of a game.